Neonize/kontexti/README.md

 ## Verifying the Setup

+Either test the app on `http://localhost:3000` or use the following steps to only test the backend:

 To ensure that your setup is working correctly, especially the API endpoint for similarity calculation:

 1. Start the development server if it's not already running.